Three review 2023: our honest verdict on the mobile network

 It’s incredibly handy if you’re unable to get call signal indoors at home or work.
 And it comes on every Three plan at no extra cost, no matter if you’re on a pay monthly phone or SIM contract or on Pay As You Go.

-4G calling (VoLTE) also comes on every Three plan.
-Three’s 4G is better at getting into buildings than their 3G, so total indoor blackspots should be less common.
-It should also improve audio quality.
+You also get 4G calling (VoLTE) on every Three plan.
+Since Three’s 4G signal is usually better at getting into buildings than their 3G, this makes total indoor blackspots less common.
+And this improves call quality.

 Useful link: Read more about call quality on Three’s network

-Other network features: Three have lots to like
+Other network features: we like what Three have to offer

-Secondly, you can tether non-data devices to your phone’s data signal on any Three plan.
-You can use up to your entire allowance if you wish, and there are no limits if you’re on an unlimited data plan.
+You can also tether non-data devices to your phone’s data signal on any Three plan.
+If you want to you can use up your entire data allowance for this, and there are no caps on it if you have an unlimited data plan.

 Call forwarding is also offered on every plan, letting you divert incoming calls to a different number if you want to leave a specific number free from calls.